umputun/tg-spam/README.md

 Note: if the bot is running in docker container, `--files.dynamic-spam=, [$FILES_DYNAMIC_SPAM]` and `--files.dynamic-ham=, [$FILES_DYNAMIC_HAM]` must be set to the mapped volume's location to stay persistent after container restart.

-### Updating ham samples dynamically

-The bot can be configured to update ham samples dynamically.
-To enable this feature, reporting to the admin chat must be enabled (see `--admin.url=, [$ADMIN_URL]` above.
-If any of privileged users (`--super=, [$SUPER_USER]`) forwards a message to admin chat, the bot will add this message to the internal ham samples file (`ham-dynamic.txt`) and reload it.
-This allows the bot to learn new ham patterns on the fly.

 ### Logging

 The default logging prints spam reports to the console (stdout).
 The bot can log all the spam messages to the file as well.
 To enable this feature, set `--logger.enabled, [$LOGGER_ENABLED]` to `true`.
 By default, the bot will log to the file `tg-spam.log` in the current directory.
 To change the location, set `--logger.file, [$LOGGER_FILE]` to the desired location.
 The bot will rotate the log file when it reaches the size specified in `--logger.max-size, [$LOGGER_MAX_SIZE]` (default is 100M).
 The bot will keep up to `--logger.max-backups, [$LOGGER_MAX_BACKUPS]` (default is 10) of the old, compressed log files.